FREE SHIPPING ON ORDERS OVER $30!

 You're $6 away from free shipping

-The European Union has banned over 1,300 ingredients and raw materials commonly used in beauty products, the United States has banned only 11.
+The European Union has banned over 1,300 ingredients and raw materials commonly used in beauty products, while the United States has banned only 11.
 Those numbers again…

 1300 v's' 11 (?!)